 The two skegs implemented on the bottom of the design provide improvised tracking so you can go faster and further without having to put too much effort into paddling.

-Inside the kayak, it’s spacious for you to stretch your legs whilst also being able to accommodate your dog’s numerous relaxing positions in front of you.
+Inside the kayak, it’s spacious for you to stretch your legs while also being able to accommodate your dog’s numerous relaxing positions in front of you.

 The construction is made up of puncture-resistant material so your dog will be able to stand up and enjoy the views, however, we do always recommend you clip your dog’s claws before embarking on a long kayaking day.